-The data collected over a period based on your prospects’ behavior, buying patterns, their vital interests, and so on by the various business functions become key inputs for personalized customer interaction.
+The data collected over a period based on your prospects’ behavior, buying patterns, and their vital interests by the various business functions can transform customer experience.

-The business functions like sales and marketing have become more and more dynamic, so is the data requirement.
-Sales intelligence data becomes continuously refreshed.
-It includes data like decision-makers, organizational reporting structure, financials, budgets, year-over-year growth, company initiatives, personnel moves, installed technologies (the “tech stack”), and predictive features – all in near real-time.
+In a scenario where sales and marketing have become more dynamic, sales intelligence data has gained paramount importance.
+It includes data of decision-makers, organizational reporting structure, financials, budgets, year-over-year growth, company initiatives, people movements, installed technologies (the “tech stack”), and predictive features – all in near real-time.

 There are entire teams in organizations dedicated to finding the right prospect.
 Content marketing, SEO, advertising, email campaigns, events, and list building exercises are one of many methods to acquire quality leads quickly and fuel other lead-gen efforts.

-Data is a very crucial part of sales intelligence.
+Data is an integral part of sales intelligence.
 Subpar data can skew ROI numbers, misalign messaging, and make salespeople call the wrong prospect.
-30% of the data goes bad every year.
-So, we need to keep in mind that data doesn’t get burnt in the churn/ high turnover rates.
+30% of the data accounts for unused or ineffective data and we need to guard against this phenomenon.

 - Completeness: Are the records as complete as possible?